rcj9719/Procedural-lab07-machine-learning/README.md

 # lab07-machine-learning

-- Create a brief demo with Teachable Machine!
+1. Create a brief demo with Teachable Machine
+2. Create a program that uses gesture recognition

 ## Submission Instructions
 - Create a pull request against this repo